Human Appeal

 Human Appeal is a British international development and relief charity based in Manchester.
 It was established in 1991.
 It runs targeted poverty relief programmes in emergency response and sustainable development.

 In the past, the charity was known as Human Appeal International but was rebranded in 2018.
 It is now known as Human Appeal.

-According to the Telegraph, the organisation is related to UAE-based Human Appeal International which has been accused of having ties with Hamas.
+According to The Telegraph, the organisation is related to UAE-based Human Appeal International, which has been accused of having ties with Hamas.
+Human Appeal "categorically" denied any link to Hamas, and the Charity Commission confirmed that in 2015 Human Appeal was not "under any investigation".

 Offices

 Human Appeal has offices in the UK (Manchester, London, Birmingham and Leicester), France, Spain and Ireland.
 The charity also has a US office in Dallas, Texas.
 Human Appeal said that it is a separate organisation to Human Appeal UAE.
-According to The Telegraph the two charities are divisions of the same organisation.
+According to The Telegraph, however, the two charities are divisions of the same organisation.

 Executive staff

-In 2018, Othman Moqbel was dismissed as chief executive pending investigation.
+In May 2018, Othman Moqbel was dismissed as chief executive of Human Appeal, following his suspension by the charity in late 2017 and an independent auditor’s investigation into financial irregularities (the auditor recommended Moqbel’s dismissal), and a disciplinary hearing based on evidence from what the charity referred to as an "exhaustive inquiry", for mismanaging the charity’s funds and for a number of his acts and omissions that were found to be gross misconduct.
 Moqbel withdrew his appeal to an employment tribunal in 2020.

 In April 2019, Human Appeal appointed Dr Mohamed Ashmawey as chief executive.
-Ashmawey was given the "Humanitarian Hero of the Year Award 2022" at the annual global humanitarian conference AIDEX, in Brussels, Belgium in November 2022.
+He was given the "Humanitarian Hero of the Year Award 2022" at the annual global humanitarian conference AIDEX, in Brussels, Belgium in November 2022.

 Memberships and partnerships

-Human Appeal is a member of Bond (the UK membership body for non-governmental organisations working in international development), and of the Muslim Charities Forum.
+Human Appeal is a member of Bond (a UK membership body for non-governmental organisations working in international development) and of the Muslim Charities Forum (an umbrella organisation for UK-based Muslim-led charities).